jschnab/milliped/README.md

 an item it has already seen, even if this object has since been removed from the queue.

-`browse_queue` must provide the following methods:
+The `browse_queue` object must provide the following methods:

 * `enqueue()`: add an object to the queue if this object has never been added to the queue before.